 A dog put into a partitioned cage learns to escape when the floor is electrified.
 If the dog is restrained whilst being shocked, it eventually stops trying to escape.

 Dogs subjected to inescapable electric shocks later failed to escape from shocks even when it was possible to do so.
 Moreover, they exhibited some of the symptoms of depression found in humans (lethargy, sluggishness, passive in the face of stress, and appetite loss).

 This led Seligman (1974) to explain depression in humans in terms of learned helplessness, whereby the individual gives up trying to influence their environment because they have learned that they are helpless as a consequence of having no control over what happens to them.

 Although Seligman’s account may explain depression to a certain extent, it fails to take into account cognitions (thoughts).
-Abramson, Seligman, and Teasdale (1978) consequently introduced a cognitive version of the theory by reformulating learned helplessness in term of attributional processes (i.e. how people explain the cause of an event).
+Abramson, Seligman, and Teasdale (1978) consequently introduced a cognitive version of the theory by reformulating learned helplessness in terms of attributional processes (i.e., how people explain the cause of an event).